-He serves on the Board of ALLMEP (Alliance of Middle East Peace) – an alliance of 110 NGOs promoting people-to-people cooperation and shared society in the Middle East and is the Chairman of ALLMEP’s Sport for Peace Action Alliance.
+He serves on the Board of ALLMEP (Alliance of Middle East Peace) – an alliance of 110 NGOs promoting people-to-people cooperation and shared society in the Middle East and has served as the Chairman of Kids Kicking Cancer Israel.
 Danny is also a Board Member of Maccabi World Union and Psik Theatre in Jerusalem.

 He holds a B.Sc. in Biotechnology from the University of New South Wales, Sydney and a Masters in Entrepreneurship and Innovation from Swinburne University, Melbourne.

 Harold “Smoky” Simon was born in South Africa in 1920 (age 99).
 After graduating with the degrees of Bachelor of Commerce and Chartered Accountant, he volunteered in 1941 to join the South African Air Force (SAAF) in the war against Nazi Germany.
 He was trained as a navigator-bombardier and served for five years in various theatres of World War II.

 In 1948, Smoky and his wife Myra (who was trained and served as a meteorologist in the SAAF), volunteered to fight with their brethren in Palestine/Israel, in the looming war against the Arabs.

 Smoky and Myra were part of the first group of South African volunteers which had been organized by the South African Zionist Federation, arriving in Palestine on May 9th,1948, and enlisting in the Israel Air Force (IAF) on 10th May.